 Field and clinical rotations are a major component of the education plan for paramedic students.
-This course offers the student excellent state-of-the-art technology in the Mayo Clinic Multidisciplinary Simulation Center, cadaver labs and clinical treatment areas at Mayo Clinic's campus in Rochester, Minn.
+This course offers the student excellent state-of-the-art technology in the Mayo Clinic Multidisciplinary Simulation Center, cadaver labs and clinical treatment areas at Mayo Clinic's campus in Rochester, Minnesota.

 These field and clinical rotations will at times require travel to cities other than Rochester.
 This diversity in rotation locations ensures that paramedic students have well-rounded experiences in large as well as small medical centers and EMS sites.

 Grading or evaluation